dawsers/hyprscroller/README.md

 ## Marks

-`scroller:marks` manages *marks*.
-You can `add` a mark on the active window to be able to quickly return to it later on. `del` removes a mark from a window (if present). `prev` and `next` change focus to the previous and next marked windows. `reset` clears all marks.
+You can use *marks* to navigate to frequently used windows, regardless of which workspace they are in (it even works for the special workspace windows).

+`scroller:marksadd` adds a named mark.
+Use a *submap* to create bindings for several named marks you may want to use.
+See the configuration example for directions.

+`scroller:marksdelete` deletes a named mark created with `scroller:marksadd`.

+`scroller:marksvisit` moves the focus to a previously created mark.

+`scroller:marksreset` clears all marks.

-Marks reference windows, but are global, they may belong to different workspaces, so moving to the *next* or *previous* mark may switch workspaces.
+Marks reference windows, but are global, they may belong to different workspaces, so visiting a mark may switch workspaces.

+You can use any string name for a mark, for example in scripts.
+But they are also very convenient to use with regular key bindings by simply using a letter as the name.
+Again, see the example configuration.

 ## Options